RoyRapaport/KNN-Accelerator/README.md

-# KNN-Accelerator
+# KNN Classifier Hardware Accelerator
 The KNN classifier accelerator leverages parallel processing and a custom hardware architecture to enhance the performance of the KNN algorithm.
 Our work involved software implementation, architectural and logic design, the verification and simulation of the system.

-# KNN Classifier Hardware Accelerator

 This repository contains the complete design and implementation of a high-performance hardware accelerator for the **K-Nearest Neighbors (KNN)** algorithm.
 The project was developed at the **Technion - Israel Institute of Technology** (Faculty of Electrical & Computer Engineering) in collaboration with **Apple Israel**.